 Yogiji Maharaj’s conviction in the Swaminarayan mantra was unwavering.
 One time at the Akshar Deri mandir in Gondal, Yogiji Maharaj was sitting under a tree and was bit by a poisonous snake.
 All of the other sadhus and devotees went to call a doctor, but Yogiji Maharaj stopped them stating that the bite would be cured simply by chanting the Swaminarayan mantra.
 Yogiji Maharaj instructed the sadhus to carry him inside the mandir where everyone chanted the mantra for his recovery.
 Twelve hours later, Yogiji Maharaj was completely cured from the effects of the snake bite.

 Yogiji Maharaj was appointed the mahant of Gondal mandir where he remained until Shastriji Maharaj appointed him as his spiritual successor before passing away in 1951.
 As spiritual head of the BAPS Swaminarayan Sanstha, Yogiji Maharaj traveled outside India to East Africa and England, establishing mandals overseas.
 He opened five mandirs in East Africa and one in London.
-He also sent four sadhus to North America, one of whom was Sadhu Narayanswarupdas, or Pramukh Swami Maharaj.
+He also sent four sadhus to North America, and also remarked that Pramukh Swami would visit America in few years to open a temple.

 Yogiji Maharaj emphasized the importance of regular satsang for every age group.
 He initiated weekly Sunday sabha at every BAPS mandir and center.
 He also began the bal, kishore, and yuvak mandals that offered special assemblies for youths.